exakat/php-dictionary/dictionary/proxy.ini.rst

 A proxy implements the same interface as the real subject, so it can be used wherever the original object is expected.
 The actual object is stored inside the proxy, which delegates calls to it.

-Common proxy types are: virtual proxy (lazy initialization, creating the real object only when needed), protection proxy (access control, checking permissions before delegating), logging proxy (recording operations for audit or debugging), and caching proxy (storing results to avoid repeated work).
+Common proxy types are: virtual proxy, for lazy initialization, protection proxy, for access control, logging proxy, for recording operations for audit or debugging, and caching proxy, for storing results to avoid repeated work.

 In PHP, proxy classes are often built using magic methods such as ``__call()``, ``__get()``, and ``__set()`` to intercept and forward access transparently.
 PHP 8.4 also introduced native lazy objects in the engine, which implement the virtual proxy pattern at the language level.